 PSAT's are taken in the fall of the students' freshman, sophomore and junior years.
 At the end of their junior year, students may take their SAT's.
 Test preparation advice and help in the SAT registration process is provided by Calvary Academy guidance.

 When it is time to begin sending applications to colleges, Calvary Academy guidance will assist by helping the application process, writing recommendations, sending transcripts, and advising parents and students with regard to scholarship programs.
-Graduates in 2017 received over $750,000 in scholarships.
+Graduates in recent classes have received over $750,000 in scholarships.

 Calvary Academy subscribes to a guidance program that helps facilitate processing the Common Application with colleges and universities that use the Common App, which allows for a swift transfer of data and transcripts, and allows for an easier college application experience for the students.

-90% of 2017 Calvary Academy graduates enrolled in college or military service and 10% entered the work force.
+Typically, 90% of Calvary Academy graduates enroll in college or military service and 10% enter the work force.
 Our students are accepted to prestigious Christian, private, and public institutions including colleges like Stanford & Princeton University.
 The highest level of scholarships are awarded to our students.

 The chart below is just a sampling of universities our students have been accepted to: